-The PLDs in the PSD4000 can minimize power consumption by switching to standby when inputs remain unchanged for an extended time of about 70 ns.
+The PLDs in the PSD835G2 can minimize power consumption by switching to standby when inputs remain unchanged for an extended time of about 70 ns.
 Setting the Turbo mode bit to off (Bit 3 of the PMMR0 register) automatically places the PLDs into standby if no inputs are changing.
 Turbo-off mode increases propagation delays while reducing power consumption.
 Refer to the Power Management Unit section on how to set the Turbo Bit.
 Additionally, five bits are available in the PMMR2 register to block MCU control signals from entering the PLDs.
 This reduces power consumption and can be used only when these MCU control signals are not used in PLD logic equations.

-Figure 9.
-PLD Block Diagram
+PSD8XX Family

+PSD835G2 Beta Information

+- The PSD835G2 Functional Blocks (cont.)
 Each of the two PLDs has unique characteristics suited for its applications They are described in the following sections.

-9.2.1 Decode PLD (DPLD)

-The DPLD, shown in Figure 10, is used for decoding the address for internal and external components.
-The DPLD can generate the following decode signals:

-- 8 sector selects for the main Flash memory (three product terms each) - 4 sector selects for the Flash Boot memory (three product terms each) - 1 internal SRAM select signal (three product terms) - 1 internal CSIOP (PSD configuration register) select signal - 1 JTAG select signal (enables JTAG-ISP on Port E) - 2 internal peripheral select signals (peripheral I/O mode).

-9.2.2 Complex PLD (CPLD)

-The CPLD can be used to implement system logic functions, such as loadable counters and shift registers, system mailboxes, handshaking protocols, state machines, and random logic.
+9.2.1 Decode PLD (DPLD) The DPLD, shown in Figure 11, is used for decoding the address for internal and external components.
+The DPLD can generate the following decode signals: 8 sector selects for the main Flash memory (three product terms each) 4 sector selects for the Flash Boot memory (three product terms each) 1 internal SRAM select signal (three product terms) 1 internal CSIOP (PSD configuration register) select signal 1 JTAG select signal (enables JTAG-ISP on Port E) 2 internal peripheral select signals (peripheral I/O mode).
+9.2.2 Complex PLD (CPLD) The CPLD can be used to implement system logic functions, such as loadable counters and shift registers, system mailboxes, handshaking protocols, state machines, and random logic.
 The CPLD can also be used to generate 8 external chip selects, routed to Port C or F. Although external chip selects can be produced by any Output Micro⇔Cell, these eight external chip selects on Port C or F do not consume any Output Micro⇔Cells.

-As shown in Figure 9, the CPLD has the following blocks:

-- 24 Input Micro⇔Cells (IMCs)

-- 16 Output Micro⇔Cells (OMCs)

-- Product Term Allocator

-- AND array capable of generating up to 196 product terms

-- Four I/O ports.
+As shown in Figure 10, the CPLD has the following blocks: • 24 Input Micro⇔Cells (IMCs) 16 Output Micro⇔Cells (OMCs) Product Term Allocator AND array capable of generating up to 196 product terms Four I/O ports.
 Each of the blocks are described in the subsections that follow.
+The Input and Output Micro⇔Cells are connected to the PSD835G2 internal data bus and

-The Input and Output Micro⇔Cells are connected to the PSD4000 internal data bus and can be directly accessed by the microcontroller.
+The Input and Output Micro⇔Cells are connected to the PSD835G2 internal data bus and can be directly accessed by the microcontroller.
 This enables the MCU software to load data into the Output Micro⇔Cells or read data from both the Input and Output Micro⇔Cells.
 This feature allows efficient implementation of system logic and eliminates the need to connect the data bus to the AND logic array as required in most standard PLD macrocell architectures.